Nutri-Score: Adoption of the Nutri-Score

 The Nutri-Score system was adopted for voluntary use and first implemented in France in 2017.
 Its implementation is supervised by the French Agency for Public Health (Santé Publique France), a body reporting to the French Ministry of Health.
 In recent years, other countries have also decided to formally accept the system for voluntary use in their domestic markets: Belgium (2018), Switzerland (2019), Germany (2020), Luxembourg (2020) and the Netherlands (2021).

 In Portugal, Slovenia and Austria, some food companies such as Nestlé, Auchan or Danone announced that they would use the Nutri-Score although it was not officially recommended by the authorities.
+In Ukraine, Nutri-Score has been adopted by Silpo, the country's second-largest supermarket chain, for its store brand produce.

-Opposition to Nutri-Score is coming from a coalition of countries including Italy, the Czech Republic, Cyprus, Greece, Hungary, Latvia, and Romania.
+Opposition to Nutri-Score is from a coalition of countries including Italy, the Czech Republic, Cyprus, Greece, Hungary, Latvia, and Romania.
 The Italian government has proposed a competing food label system.
-Southern EU countries say Nutri-score puts the traditional Mediterranean diet at a disadvantage.
+Southern EU countries say Nutri-Score puts the traditional Mediterranean diet at a disadvantage.

 The score is also used by Open Food Facts to allow people to compare the nutritional value of products.

 The EU administration works towards the introduction of a common and compulsory front-of-pack nutrition labelling system, and the Nutri-Score system is one of the analyzed solutions.

 In their studies, the European Commission and the World Health Organisation point to the need for a transparent, simple and intuitive food labelling system.
 However, they do not specify which particular food labelling system they recommend.
 The European Commission believes that front-of-pack nutrition labelling systems can help consumers make informed dietary choices and it seems appropriate to introduce harmonised mandatory front-of-pack nutrition labelling at the EU level.
 By the end of 2022, the European Commission intends to launch EU-wide public consultation on an EU harmonised and mandatory front-of-pack nutrition labelling.
 Also WHO is not in a position to recommend any specific labelling scheme.
 WHO encourages countries and research institutions to further analyze information and collect data to better understand the impact of different front-of-pack labelling systems on consumer behaviour and dietary choices.

 Due to the system's controversial methodology and calculation algorithm and incompatibility with the EU Farm to Fork Strategy, the need for a more comprehensive labelling system has been reported.